ngtmuzi/promixy/README.md

 ##methods
 If you use some module like `bluebird` that provide many method to Promise, you can choose what method can use on promixy.
 ##Promise
-And you can define the what Promise Library that promixy use.
+You can define what Promise Library that promixy use.

-# Note
-This module only can run in Node 6.x because it use `Proxy`.